aquasecurity/kube-bench/README.md

 No tests will be run for this check and the output will be marked [INFO].

-# Roadmap
+## Roadmap

 Going forward we plan to release updates to kube-bench to add support for new releases of the Benchmark, which in turn we can anticipate being made for each new Kubernetes release.

 We welcome PRs and issue reports.

-# Testing locally with kind
+## Testing locally with kind

 Our makefile contains targets to test your current version of kube-bench inside a [Kind](https://kind.sigs.k8s.io/) cluster.
-This can be very handy if you don't want to run a real kubernetes cluster for development purpose.
+This can be very handy if you don't want to run a real Kubernetes cluster for development purpose.

 First you'll need to create the cluster using `make kind-test-cluster` this will create a new cluster if it cannot be found on your machine.
 By default the cluster is named `kube-bench` but you can change the name by using the environment variable `KIND_PROFILE`.